 The cabin and cargo pressure in airplanes can create a vacuum seal inside the housing, making it hard to open the housing door after landing.
 Do not use tools to pry open the housing!
 Open the latch and firmly grab and lift the door to open the housing.
 To prevent this vacuum lock effect, leaving the housing door open during air travel.
 Make sure to pack the housing in such a way as to protect the o-ring from damage and dirt.

-The first edition DC2000 instruction manual has incorrect focus distance specifications.
-The correct focus distances are:
+The first edition DC2000 instruction manual has slightly incorrect focus distance specifications.
+The corrected focus distances are:

 Note: The above focus settings only apply to still image and not videos.
 The camera will adjust and lock focus after pushing the video start button.
 When Continuous AF Video is turned on, the camera will check and adjust focus every few seconds.